foundry-rs/book/src/forge/fork-testing.md

 #### Usage

-Important to keep in mind that _all_ test functions are isolated, meaning each test function is executed with a _copy_ of the state after `setUp` and is executed in its own stand-alone EVM.
+Important to keep in mind that _all_ test functions are isolated, meaning each test function is executed with a _copy_ of the state _after_ `setUp` and is executed in its own stand-alone EVM.

 Therefore forks created during `setUp` are available in tests.
 The code example below uses [`createFork`](../cheatcodes/create-fork.md) to create two forks, but does _not_ select one initially.
+Each fork is identified with a unique identifier (`uint256 forkId`), which is assigned when it is first created.

-Enabling a specific fork is done via passing a forkId to [`selectFork`](../cheatcodes/select-fork.md).
+Enabling a specific fork is done via passing that `forkId` to [`selectFork`](../cheatcodes/select-fork.md).

 [`createSelectFork`](../cheatcodes/create-select-fork.md) is a one-liner for `createFork` plus `selectFork`.